shibakir/funraise-app/README.md

 # FunRaise Mobile App - Installation & Setup Guide

-A comprehensive guide for cloning, installing, and running the FunRaise React Native mobile application using Expo.
+Guide for cloning, installing, and running the FunRaise React Native mobile application using Expo.

 ## Table of Contents